 The Wasatch Solar Project, an initiative of the Salt Lake City Corporation, identified major barriers to continued solar market growth and developed actionable solutions and strategies to propel Utah’s nascent solar market toward a cumulative capacity of 1,075 MW of solar PV by 2024.
 Though Utah has some of the most plentiful sunshine in the nation, the solar PV market is still developing.
 Utah’s rapidly growing population, paired with its strong solar potential, creates tremendous opportunity for solar development in the state.

-Utah’s cumulative solar capacity has drastically increased since 2009, thanks to the collaboration of Salt Lake City Corporation, Utah Clean Energy, and other active leaders and jurisdictions in the state.
-Since 2005, these partners have successfully completed numerous solar projects—funded by the U.S. Department of Energy Solar Energy Technologies Office—to spur solar market growth.
-And in 2016, Utah became the second in the nation for installed capacity.
+Utah’s cumulative solar capacity has drastically increased thanks to the collaboration of Salt Lake City Corporation, Utah Clean Energy, and other active leaders and jurisdictions in the state.
+Since 2005, these partners have successfully completed numerous projects—funded by the U.S. Department of Energy Solar Energy Technologies Office—to spur solar market growth.
+In 2016, Utah became the second in the nation for installed capacity.

-Through the Wasatch Solar Project’s collaborative stakeholder process, new partnerships are being built to address challenges associated with continued market growth in Utah and ensure the continued success of solar development in Utah.
+Through the Wasatch Solar Project’s collaborative stakeholder process, new partnerships are being built to address challenges associated with continued market growth in Utah and ensure the continued success of solar development in the state.